knobs-dials/fritzbox-traffic/README.md

-Change the login info in helpers_fritz.py before running
+Change the login info in helpers_fritz.py before running (Yes, the auth is currently hardcoded in the library, and as a global.
+You only have one fritzbox, right?)

 # notes

 The login is a challenge-response thing.
 Details depend slightly on version.